galaxyproject/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-Yes, it is possible for a single peptide or protein to have multiple accession numbers, particularly when dealing with different protein sequence databases, databases for specific species, or different versions of the same database.
+Yes, a single peptide or protein can have multiple accession numbers, particularly when dealing with different protein sequence databases, databases for specific species, or different versions of the same database.
 That's the reason in our workflow we merge both accession and sequences.
 > >
 > {: .solution}
 >